Beyond

 For the first time, we are no longer bound by this inheritance.
 The genetic code is becoming something we read, edit, and ultimately rewrite, refactoring accumulated error into a genome shaped by design rather than evolution.

-• The long-term objective is to refactor the genome itself, removing the deadweight of evolution and rewriting the code against the failure modes of aging.
+The long-term objective is to refactor the genome, removing the deadweight of evolution and rewriting the code against the failure modes of aging.
 Not treating the consequences of inherited biology, but redesigning the source.

-e184 works across the full spectrum of genome engineering in adults — editing pathogenic mutations, installing protective variants, and ultimately refactoring the code itself — to redesign the biological foundations of human longevity.
+e184 works across the full spectrum of genome engineering in adults — editing pathogenic mutations, installing protective variants, and ultimately refactoring the genetic code.

 Cognition

-• Genetic potential for human intelligence has barely changed over the last several thousand years.
-Yet measured cognitive performance has risen dramatically within a single century, global IQ scores increased by roughly 30 points, driven by literacy, education, and technology.
-Human cognition responds to technological environments.
+Genetic potential for human intelligence has barely changed over the last several thousand years.
+Yet measured cognitive performance has risen dramatically within a single century.
+Global IQ scores increased by roughly 30 points, driven by literacy, education, and technology.
+Human cognition is shaped by its technological environment.
 The brain is not fixed.

-• Learning a new technology physically rewires the brain due to its plasticity.
+Learning a new technology physically rewires the brain.
 Reading creates new links between visual and language systems.
 Abacus-trained children internalize calculation into visuospatial working memory and perform arithmetic without the physical device.
-The brain does not simply use a new technology, it develops around it.
+The brain reorganizes itself around the tools it uses.

-• A brain–computer interface works the same way, but at a larger scale.
-Continuous interaction with a system that expands in capability allows the brain to develop around the interface, building new pathways and forms of cognition that did not previously exist.
+A brain–computer interface works the same way, but at a larger scale.
+Continuous interaction with a system that expands in capability allows the brain to build new pathways and forms of cognition that did not previously exist.
 As AI continues to advance, the mind grows with it, no longer bound by the biological substrate it emerged from.
 The expansion of human cognition becomes open-ended.

-e184 develops a non-invasive brain–computer interface based on next-generation solid-state magnetometers, high-bandwidth sensors that detect neural activity without implants.
-A path to native fusion of human cognition with intelligent systems, enabling brain–AI symbiosis at population scale.
+e184 develops a non-invasive brain–computer interface based on next-generation solid-state magnetometers, high-bandwidth sensors that detect neural activity without implants, creating a path to the native fusion of human and artificial intelligence.

 Mission